MESA and NuGrid simulations of classical novae: CO and ONe nova nucleosynthesis: Post-Processing Computations of Nova Nucleosyntheis

 The final abundances from four nova models are shown in Figs.~\ref{fig:f7} and \ref{fig:f8}.
-Two models are characterized by high WD temperature and relatively fast accretion, calculated using two different networks ({\tt nova\_wiess.net} and {\tt nova\_ext.net}, Fig.~\ref{fig:f7}).
-Their $T_\mathrm{max}$-trajectories and final abundances are really similar, confirming the result in Fig.~\ref{fig:f4}, panel B. For the nova models with the coldest WDs and accreting with the slowest rates (Fig.~\ref{fig:f8}), the $T_\mathrm{max}$-trajectories are more different, although the relative nova yields do not show significant variations between the two cases.
-In Fig.~\ref{fig:f9}, we plot our final MPPNP abundances (upper panel) in the $1.3 M_\odot$ ONe nova model with $T_\mathrm{WD} = 12$ MK and $\dot{M} = 2\times 10^{-10} M_\odot/\mathrm{yr}$.
+Two models are characterized by high WD temperature and relatively fast accretion, calculated using two different networks ({\tt nova.net} and {\tt nova\_ONe.net}, Fig.~\ref{fig:f7}).
+Their $T_\mathrm{max}$-trajectories (Fig.~\ref{fig:f1}C) and final abundances (Fig.~\ref{fig:f7}) are really similar.
+For the nova models with the coldest WDs and accreting with the slowest rates, the $T_\mathrm{max}$-trajectories are more different (Fig.~\ref{fig:f1}D), although the relative nova yields do not show significant variations between the two cases (Fig.~\ref{fig:f8}).
+In the upper panel of Fig.~\ref{fig:f9}, we plot our final MPPNP abundances in the $1.3 M_\odot$ ONe nova model with $T_\mathrm{WD} = 12$ MK and $\dot{M} = 2\times 10^{-10} M_\odot/\mathrm{yr}$.
 In this case, both the MESA and MPPNP simulations have used the Politano composition for the accreted material (the lower panel of Fig.~\ref{fig:f3}).
 In the lower panel of Fig.~\ref{fig:f9}, we show the ratios of our abundances to the corresponding final abundances from the ONe nova model I2005 that was computed by \cite{starrfield:09} for the similar parameters, including the same pre-mixed initial composition.
 Most of the abundances agree with those of \cite{starrfield:09} within a factor of ten.
 A similar comparison for our ONe nova model and its counterpart from \cite{jose:98} in Fig.~\ref{fig:f10}, both computed with the Barcelona initial composition (the upper panel of Fig.~\ref{fig:f3}), leads to the same conclusion.
 The final abundances from the two independent works with which we compare our results differ among each other as much as each differs from our results.
 A more detailed comparison would require simultaneous access to all participating simulation tools, and may not be justified given the present accuracy of available observable constraints.